Taixi (embryonic breathing): Ancient Theory of External Breaths

-In Chapter 8 ("Resolving Hesitations"), Ge Hong praises embryonic breathing and tells a underwater breath-holding anecdote about his granduncle Ge Xuan (164–244), who was prominent in early Daoism and the first recipient of the Lingbao sacred scriptures.
-Ge Hong seems to have understood taixi as the culmination of long-term daily practice of xingqi "pneuma circulation" (Campany 2002: 365).
+In Chapter 8 ("Resolving Hesitations"), Ge Hong praises embryonic breathing and tells an underwater breath-holding anecdote about his granduncle Ge Xuan (164–244), who was prominent in early Daoism and the first recipient of the Lingbao sacred scriptures.
+Ge Hong seems to have understood taixi as the culmination of long-term daily practice of xingqi "pneuma circulation".
 First, he describes xingqi as a potent panacea and gives a detailed description of timing taixi breath-holding by counting heartbeats.